Engelberg: History

-Hiking and other mountain sports developed at the end of the 19th century and Engelberg first held a winter season in 1903–1904.
-Gerschnialpbahn, a funicular railway (opened in 1913), connects Engelberg to Gerschni and, from there, the second cable car in Switzerland (opened in 1927) runs onwards to Ober Trüebsee.
-The decade preceding the First World War was a period of boom conditions (165,922 visitor-nights in 1911).
-The widening of the road and the extension of the railway to Lucerne (in 1964) considerably opened up the tourism catchment area of the station and, in 1967, the higher section of the Titlis cable car was opened.
-Recently, regular conferences in Engelberg came to supplement winter tourism.
-In 2000, the tertiary sector, especially tourism, offered three quarters of the employment of Engelberg.
+Engelberg's reputation as a hub for hiking and other mountain activities grew toward the end of the 19th century.
+The winter season made its debut in 1903-1904.
+The Gerschnialpbahn, a funicular railway (unveiled in 1913), connected Engelberg to Gerschni with a subsequent cable car (inaugurated in 1927) extending the journey to Ober Trüebsee.
+The pre-World War I era was characterized by robust growth, as indicated by a substantial influx of visitors (165,922 visitor-nights in 1911).
+The expansion of roadways and the extension of the railway to Lucerne (achieved in 1964) enhanced the accessibility of Engelberg.
+Further advancements were marked by the opening of the higher segment of the Titlis cable car in 1967.
+Over time, Engelberg's appeal extended beyond tourism, hosting regular conferences.
+By the turn of the millennium, the tertiary sector, particularly tourism, contributed significantly to employment in Engelberg.